stfc/RegentParticleDSL/docs/intro/DSL.md

 ## Kernel Declarations
-Different types of Kernel are available in RegentParticleDSL.
+Different types of Kernel are available in HartreeParticleDSL.
 At the moment, pairwise and per-particle kernels are implemented.

 ### Pairwise Kernel